Childhood gender nonconformity

 Childhood gender nonconformity (CGN) is a phenomenon in which prepubescent children do not conform to expected gender-related sociological or psychological patterns, or identify with the opposite sex/gender.
 Typical behavior among those who exhibit the phenomenon includes but is not limited to a propensity to cross-dress, refusal to take part in activities conventionally thought suitable for the gender and the exclusive choice of play-mates of the opposite sex.

-Multiple studies have correlated childhood gender nonconformity with eventual homosexuality; in these studies, a majority of those who identify as gay or lesbian self-report being gender nonconforming as children.
-The therapeutic community is currently divided on the proper response to childhood gender nonconformity.
+Multiple studies have correlated childhood gender nonconformity with eventual homosexuality.
+In these studies, a majority of those who identify as gay or lesbian self-report being gender nonconforming as children.
+The therapeutic community is divided over the proper response to childhood gender nonconformity.

 Gender nonconforming children face gender policing from both adults and peers, including bullying and violence based on their gender nonconformity.
-Gender policing at a young age can increase the risk of alcoholism, anxiety, and depression in adulthood.
+Gender policing at a young age can increase the risk of alcohol use, anxiety, and depression in adulthood.